-The Council have complied with the appropriate legislation and in addition, has ensured that the Committee had a majority of independent members who were not connected with the Council.
+The Council has complied with the appropriate legislation and in addition, has ensured that the Committee had a majority of independent members who were not connected with the Council.
 In accordance with the legislation, our Chairman is chosen from the independent members.

-There are also two Parish Council representatives and one Councillor from each of the political groups represented on the Council.
+There are also two Parish Council representatives and one Councillor from each of the political groups represented on the Committee

-Over the last year we have received Bryan Gould's resignation and terminated the membership of Wing Commander Whittaker.
-However, these vacancies have recently been filled and we are pleased to welcome David Gollin and Harold Inder to the Committee.
+Over the last year we have had two vacancies for independent members.
+Following public advertisement and circulation of the vacancies amongst suitable voluntary and charitable bodies these vacancies have recently been filled and we are pleased to welcome David Gollin and Harold Inder to the Committee.